lalaithan/w3-css/README.md

  * Speeds up and simplifies web development.
  * Supports modern responsive design (mobile first) by default.
  * Provides CSS equality for all browsers.
 Chrome, Firefox, IE, Safari, and more.
  * Provides CSS equality for all devices.
-PC, laptop, tablet, and mobile:
+PC, laptop, tablet, and mobile.
  * Type some Markdown on the left
  * See HTML in the right
  * Magic